kjtkanaly/Discord-Bot/README.md

 # Discord Music Bot: OwO

 ## Purpose
-Go through a Discord text channel and search for every Spotify link and then add those songs/albums/playlists to a master playlist.
+Go through a Discord text channel and search for every Spotify link and then add those individual songs/albums/playlists to a master playlist.

 ## Modules
 -	*Discord.py*